leadersgroup/regrid-scraper/.serena/memories/guilford_pdf_download_fix.md

 ### Result
 The scraper now waits appropriately for deed content to load and successfully captures PDFs even when the deed viewer uses server-side rendering or special plugins.
 Test shows successful capture with 302 KB PDF files.

+## Direct PDF Serving Issue (2025-11-13)
+### Root Cause Discovered
+The Guilford County deed viewer (`gis_viewimage.php`) directly serves PDF files with `Content-Type: application/pdf` instead of displaying them in an HTML page.
+This causes Puppeteer to show a blank page since browsers can't render PDFs in the DOM.

+### Solution Implemented
+Modified the `getDeedInfo` method to:
+1. Detect when the response is a PDF (`Content-Type: application/pdf`)
+2. Capture the PDF buffer directly from the response
+3. Store it as `directPdfBase64` for immediate use

+Modified the `downloadDeedPdf` method to:
+1. Check for `directPdfBase64` first and use it immediately
+2. Fall back to URL download if buffer capture fails
+3. Continue with other strategies if needed

+This handles the case where the deed viewer serves PDFs directly instead of displaying them in the browser.